s3ntienc-e/s3ntienc-e/README.md

 #### ── .✦ I am not particularily social, as I happen to find interactions quite exhausting pretty often.
 Regardless, unless specified, I encourage you to come up to me!
 I might not talk a lot, but I will surely be more than happy to cuddle!

-#### ── .✦ Some of my hobbies are painting, digital drawing and occasionally writting.
+#### ── .✦ Some of my hobbies are painting, digital drawing and occasionally writing.

 #### ── .✦ I have a very big interest in clowns and jesters, most of my comfort characters being such, aswell as my personal style representing it.